 When to use the assessment report

-We use the assessment report across the care and protection, youth justice and Transitions continuum in line with policy settings.
+We use the assessment report across care and protection, youth justice, caregiving and adoption matters, and transitions cases in line with policy settings.

 Policy: Assessment